lammps/lammps/doc/src/fix_ave_grid.rst

 output.
 It has 3 possible settings: *all* or *sample* or *none*.
 *All* is the default.

+In per-grid mode, all the *norm* keyword options are the same.
+The output grid value is summed over the grid value in each of the *Nrepeat* samples and then divided by *Nrepeat*.

 In per-atom mode, *norm all* means the output grid value is summed over all atoms in all *Nrepeat* samples, as is the count of atoms in each grid cell.
 The averaged output value for a grid cell on the